vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a manager, I want to create new categories so that users can classify their advertisements properly.
 - **Permissions/Role**: Manager
 - **Acceptance Criteria**:
-  - The category name must be unique
+  - The category name must be unique and not empty
-  - The category name must have a minimum length of 5 characters (optional)
+  - The category designation must be between 5 and 50 characters
-  - The system should validate that the category name is not null or empty.

 ---